 Vehicles have entered the Curtin bushland in the past to remove wood from fallen trees.
 This has caused some soil compaction and vegetation disturbance which has assisted the encroachment of weeds, especially Guildford grass (Romulea rosea).
-During the development of the 1997 management plan, many tracks meandered through the bushland contributing to the deterioration of bushland condition.
-A low steel and wire mesh fence delineated the bushland from the Henley Street verge to the north, providing protection and resulting in the relative better condition of the northwestern section of the bushland.
-At the time of this review, fencing had been installed on the western boundary of the bushland, however fencing needs to be completed.
+Many tracks meander through the bushland further contributing to the deterioration of bushland condition.
+No fencing or protective bollards exist along Goss Avenue to restrict this access, however a low steel and wire mesh fence delineates the bushland from the Henley Street verge to the north.
+The relative better condition of the north-western section of the bushland would be due to this protection.